broccolini/designertocoder.github.com/_posts/2010-12-14-reputation.markdown

 positive mentality.
 Apple has a tremendously high-quality, product-driven culture, and it's no wonder Steve Jobs is heralded there.

 Reputation isn't always such a Puritan concept, either.
-Zed Shaw can be an abrasive jerkstore, but his contributions, writings, and output is a frequent boon to our entire industry.
+Zed Shaw is an abrasive jerkstore, but his contributions, writings, and output is a frequent boon to our entire industry.
 Nothing stirs the pot more than Zed's blog posts.
 The same thing happens when NoSQL nukes a startup, or a tech rag's database gets compromised to pieces.
 Antagonist bloggers will craft attack pieces, sympathizers defend, and each player carves their reputation into the community a bit deeper.